t-raj/home-maintenance-app/project_example/README.md

 ###Run the following commands:

 vagrant up --provision    *to create a vagrant machine and set it up for app use*

 vagrant ssh    *to log into the machine*

 ###You are now logged in to vagrant, in vagrant vm run commands:

 sudo su home    *to log in as the service user "home"*

-cd /opt/home_app *move to the directory where the app is located*
+cd /opt/home_app    *to move to the directory where the app is located*

-java Menu *run the app*
+java Menu    *to run the app*

 ###You are now using the app, when you have entered your info run commands:

 save    *to save your info in the app*

 exit    *to exit the app*

 ls    *to see your save info in a .txt file (YourName.txt)*

 exit    *to exit the service user login*

 logout    *to exit the vagrant machine*

 vagrant destroy    *to remove the vagrant machine*

 ## AWS